Just intonation: a general framework

 The grama framework

-In Bol Processor BP3 this “grama” framework is edited as follows in “-cs.12_scales”:
+In Bol Processor BP3 this "grama" framework is edited as follows in "-to.12_scales":

-The 22-shruti framework as per Bharata’s model with a syntonic comma of 22 cents
+The 22-shruti framework as per Bharata's model with a syntonic comma of 22 cents (see full image)

 Two options for each of the 11 notes yields a set of 211 = 2048 chromatic scales.
-Among these, only 12 are “optimally consonant”, i.e. containing only one wolf fifth (smaller by 1 syntonic comma).
+Of these, only 12 are "optimally consonant", i.e. they contain only one wolf fifth (smaller by 1 syntonic comma).
 These 12 scales are the ones used in harmonic or modal music to experience maximum consonance.
-The author(s) of Naya Shastra had this intention in mind when describing a basic 12-tone “optimal” scale named “Ma-grama”.
-This scale is named “Ma_grama” in Csound resource “-cs.12_scales”:
+The author(s) of Naya Shastra had this intention in mind when they described a basic 12-tone "optimal" scale called "Ma-grama".
+This scale is called "Ma_grama" in tonality resource "-to.12_scales":

-The “Ma-grama” basic chromatic scale built on the 22-shruti framework
+The "Ma-grama" basic chromatic scale built on the 22-shruti framework (see full image)

 The Ma-grama chromatic scale, Bol Processor graphic display

 Intervals are shown on the graph.
-For instance, R3 (“D” = “re”) is a perfect fifth to D3 (“A” = “la”).
+For example, R3 ("D" = "re") is a perfect fifth to D3 ("A" = "la").

-The “Ma01″ scale produced by this M1 transposition produces the “A minor” chromatic scale with the following intervals:
+The "Ma01" scale produced by this M1 transposition produces the "A minor" chromatic scale with the following intervals:

 CDb c+m D c+l Eb c+m E c+l F c+m F# c+l GAb c+m A c+l Bb c+m B c+l C